 Basil is not the most resistant plant.
 It needs so much water, and light, but also heat to grow without problems.
 In winter you have to be careful because, in the low temperatures, the basil bush will dry out.

 Place the pot in rooms where the temperature does not fall below 68 degrees Fahrenheit.
 If you grow it on the balcony, we recommend that you move it inside on cold days.

 Basil can be harvested 3 to 4 weeks after planting.

 Parsley is a biennial plant (it lives two years).
-In the first year it forms its roots and rosette of leaves and in the second year the flower stalks appear and form seeds.
+In the first year, parsley plants form their roots and rosette of leaves and in the second year, the flower stalks appear and form seeds.